SPIDERCMB/xfaster/_sources/algorithm.rst.txt

    \end{aligned}
    :label: cbl

-The shape operators, or "Cee-bee-ells" are simply understood to be the binned power we would expect given what we know of the coupling between our experiment and the sky.
-These are shown for a CMB shape spectrum (:math:`C_\ell^{(S)}`).
+The shape operators, or "Cee-bee-ells" are simply understood to be the binned power we would expect to measure from an input full-sky spectrum :math:`C_\ell^{(S)}` given what we know of the coupling between our experiment and the sky.
 More details for how these are used and how they are modified for foregrounds, noise residuals, and null tests are provided in the `XFaster paper <https://arxiv.org/abs/2104.01172>`_.

 The kernel terms :math:`K_{\ell \ell^{\prime}}` are given as follows: